Scthe/scthe.github.io/content/blog/2024-05-07-unity-hair/unity-hair.md

 #### Reference

-[Global shape constraints](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSimComputeSolver.compute#L436) are a lerp between the current position/rotation and the initial position/rotation from the original hair asset.
-The fade parameter has offset and extent.
+[Global shape constraints](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSimComputeSolver.compute#L967)  ([rotation](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSimComputeSolver.compute#L1109)) are a lerp between the current position/rotation and the initial position/rotation from the original hair asset.
+The [fade parameter](https://github.com/Unity-Technologies/com.unity.demoteam.hair/blob/7fe8b81797b013a51f42dc1f9062892bfd529c7b/Runtime/HairSimComputeSolver.compute#L436) has offset and extent.
 Both control how far from the root this constraint will work.
 Assuming offset = 0.2 and extent = 0.4:

 * Points from root to 20% of the strand length: fully affected by the global constraint.
 * Points from 20% to 60% of the strand length: affected progressively less (linear).